Whilst there are many other African countries that share similar traditions and recipes, Nigeria is the culmination of so many wondrous foods!

 In this article we take a look at the best foods Nigeria has to offer.
 From simple snacks and street food to the more luxurious or dishes reserved for celebrations.

-So here you go, the best 13 dishes of Nigeria…
+So without further ado, here are the absolute greatest dishes of Nigeria…

 Chin chin is a hugely popular deep-fried snack in Nigeria, that is commonly served to visiting guests.
 They are crunchy little bite-sized balls made with flour, milk and sugar that are perfect for nibbling on.